Published July 01, 2019

 If you take a peak at the source code for this class you’ll find that it implements logic that allows you to

-validate properties in a beforeChange
+validate properties in a beforeChange function which is called from setValue.
+If beforeChange returns false

 then the property value is not updated.
-It also provides a (default no-op) afterChange
+It also provides a (default no-op) afterChange function which is called

-after setValue
+after setValue is executed.

 public abstract class ObservableProperty<T>(initialValue: T) : ReadWriteProperty<Any?, T> {